gl0bal74/rbac-api/README.md

 - Install Docker Desktop from the web
 - On Windows you'll need to install `make`
 `choco install make`
+- Install Flyway so you can clean up the database manually if you need to `choco install flyway`

 ## Building and running the API in docker
 `make docker`